aimukhin/minfft/README.md

 competitors.

-The libraries being compared are built with the GNU C compiler version 10.2.0 for the x86_64 platform with the only optimization option `-Ofast`.
+The libraries being compared are built with the GNU C compiler version 10.2.0 for the x86_64 platform.
+They are built with the optimization options which give each library its best performance.

+The version of FFTW used is 3.3.8, built with the compiler flags selected by the `configure` script: `-O3 -fomit-frame-pointer -mtune=native -malign-double -fstrict-aliasing -fno-schedule-insns`.

-The version of FFTW used is 3.3.8.
-Since this library is highly sophisticated, we decided to take some measures to put it into a comparable "weight class".
-First, we disable all its SIMD optimizations, and therefore compare performance of the machine-independent code.
+Since FFTW library is highly sophisticated, we decided to take some measures to put it into a comparable "weight class".
+First, we configured it without any SIMD optimizations.
+This allows us to measure the performance of its generic machine-independent code.
 Next, we create FFTW plans with the `FFTW_ESTIMATE` option.
 This puts FFTW in a fairer position with regard to the setup time.

 The version of Kiss FFT used is 1.3.1.
+It is built with the only optimization option `-Ofast`.

+Our library is also built with `-Ofast` only.

 The performance measurements are made on an isolated core of an Intel® Celeron® N3050 CPU running at 2160 MHz.